uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/example_experiment_0.rst

 paths assume that these examples will be run on the TEM Docker stack.
 Subsequent Python example solutions assume that these setup commands have been run.
 In other words if you are following along, copy the following code into your Python interperter and run it before continuing.

+**If you are not working on the TEM Docker stack or have named your experiment differently, please adjust your paths accordingly.**

 .. collapse:: Common Python setup
    :class: working